deislabs/deislabs.io/content/posts/annoucing-slight-v0_3.md

     POSTGRES_CONNECTION_URL = "${azapp.POSTGRES_CONNECTION_URL}"
 ```

-### Thank you!
+### Thank you

 We would like to take this opportunity to express our gratitude to all new contributors who have contributed to Slight!

 As we mentioned in our **[Introducing SpiderLightning - A Cloud System Interface with WebAssembly](https://deislabs.io/posts/introducing-spiderlightning-and-slight/)** blog, we are excited for the future of WebAssembly Component Model and WASI.
 We firmly believe that the work the Bytecode Alliance has done will enable all developers to build more portable and much more secure applications that can run anywhere!
 Thank you, for all the Bytecode Alliance contributors and maintainers for their work!